Select Dynamic field

 What is the difference between a clover and a shamrock?

-While in French, there is only one word for the species of the Trifolium family (le trèfle), there are two in English: clover and shamrock.
+In French, things are simple: there is only one word for plants of the Trifolium family — le trèfle.

 But France is not only Paris.